JensHmnn/portfolio/README.md

 My name is Jens and I'm currently working as a Coordinator for International Relations (CIR) in Northern Japan but I'm trying to set foot into the world of data and programming.

-I hold a master's degree in philosophy and worked as a research assistant for multiple professors at university.
-The self-chosen focus of my studies lay on Philosophy of Mind and Cognitive Science, which ended up sparking my interest in programming, data and statistics.
-My skills in Python, SQL, and Excel I acquired during my free time mainly via courses on Udemy, YouTube, and a whole lot of online research.
+I hold a master's degree in philosophy and worked as a research assistant for two professors at Ruhr-University.
+The focus of my studies and work lay on Philosophy of Mind and Cognitive Science, which ended up sparking my interest in programming, data and statistics.
+I acquired skills in Python, SQL, and Excel during my free time mainly via courses on Udemy, YouTube, and a whole lot of online research.

 Thank you for your time and interest.
-I hope you enjoy my work so far.
+I hope you enjoy my work so far!

 ## Projects
 **Project 1: Freedom and Prosperity**\